 In patients receiving ergot derivatives, ergotism has been precipitated by co-administration of some macrolide antibiotics.
-There are no data on the interaction between azithromycin and ergot derivatives.
-However, because of the theoretical possibility of ergotism, azithromycin and ergot derivatives should not be co-administrated.
+There are no data concerning the possibility of an interaction between ergot derivatives and azithromycin.
+Concomitant use of azithromycin with ergot derivatives is not recommended because of the theoretical possibility of ergotism.